cipherstash-archive/cipherstash-rails-demo-app/README.md

 # CipherStash Rails App Demo

-This repo contains a Rails app that uses the CipherStash to encrypt and query data.
+This repo contains a Rails app which can be used to demonstrate how to configure CipherStash Protect for a Rails app.

 The demo app is an admin view of generated fake medical data for patients.